jan-warchol/tie-crusade/4-spec/specification.md

 - whether there are any cross-voice stems and so on
 - flag positions?
 - ledger lines (which may be caused by other notes than the tied ones)
-- beams?

 What must be calculated after ties:
 - flags?
 - accidentals?
-- beams?
-They need at least a good approximation, including tie direction
+- beams; They need at least a good approximation, including tie direction
 -
 -